sathyashiva9/portfolio/content.md

 ## systemd services

+Our service unit files will be located at /etc/systemd/system/

 we can state that our unit should be started after the units we provide in the form of a space-separated list.
 ```